 This cooker comes with a marked measuring cup for determining how much water should be put into the reservoir, the piercing pin is sharp with a plastic cover, there’s an audio alarm when eggs are done but no auto-shutoff feature, everything but the base is machine-washable, and it’s incredibly simple to use.

 The CEC-10 egg cooker defines what these appliances can (and should) do – make perfect boiled eggs every time, with options for poaching and omelet-making.
-It’s a bit more expensive than some competitors, but G+S doesn’t consider that to be an issue at this price point.
+It’s a bit more expensive than some competitors, but Your House Garden doesn’t consider that to be an issue at this price point.

 Facts and figures for the Cuisinart CEC-10 Egg Central Egg Cooker: